0xbscure/Active-Directory/Post Compromise/Enumeration/WinEnum.md

 ## Enumerating MS Windows host, for enumerating MS Active Directory

 ### System
-first get information about the system we are in
+first get information about the system we are in using `systeminfo`

 ```cmd
 C:\> systeminfo